-clinical conditions (calcium lithiasis and / or nephrocalcinosis).
+Vitamin D supplementation respecting the The prescription regimens proposed here do not present in theories no particular risk, apart from clinical situations rare (sarcoidosis and other granulomatosis) or very rare (inactivating mutation of certain genes such as CYP24A1 [Cytochrome P450 Family 24 Subfamily A Member 1]).
+Poisoning is exceedingly rare (less than 1 per 20,000 according to the Mayo Clinic) and correspond to the appearance of hypercalcemia with possible manifestations clinical conditions (calcium lithiasis and / or nephrocalcinosis).
 Poisoning never occurs for concentrations trations of 25 (OH) D < 150 ng / mL (375 nmol / L), nor for supplementation dosages less than 4000 IU / day (100 g / day), or even 10,000 IU / day (250 g / day) [53], and are linked to considerable catches in autumn. dication or prescription errors (for example 100,000 IU / day instead of 100,000 IU / month).
 A fear frequent related to the prescription of vitamin D, in particular bind without prior assay and therefore without confirmation of the existence of hypovitaminosis D, concerns the risk of renal lithiasis.
-Large recent clinical trials control However, the versus placebo are reassuring on this point, and clearly showed that there was no increase renal lithiasis in patients without vitamin D (with an average 25 (OH) D of around 30 ng / mL at baseline in studies) that received penfor several years 2000 IU / day [54] or 4000 IU / day vitamin D3 [55].
+Large recent clinical trials control However, against placebo are reassuring on this point, and clearly showed that there was no increase renal lithiasis in patients who are not deficient in vitamin D (with an average 25 (OH) D of around 30 ng / mL at baseline in studies) that received penfor several years 2000 IU / day [54]or 4000 IU / day vitamin D3 55].
+Conclusion Hypovitaminosis D, found in 40 to 50% of French population $[38]{,}$ is a risk factor Key points Vitamin D can theoretically prevent and / or improve severe forms of Covid-19 by regulating the renin-angiotensin system, cellular immunity innate and adaptive, physical barriers, and frailty and host comorbidities.
+Adults with hypovitaminosis D have a increased risk of Covid-19. • In the event of Covid-19, the existence of hypovitaminosis D is associated with an increased risk of severe form and mortality.